02Neha/Face-recognition-microsoft-engage/README.md

 # Face-recognition-microsoft-engage
-PROJECT 1:- single face recognition by GUI libraries install:-
+PROJECT :- face recognition by GUI libraries :-

 1.OpenCV: OpenCV (Open Source Computer Vision Library) is a free software library for computer vision and machine learning.
 It is designed to serve as a common infrastructure for machine learning and computer vision techniques.